typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/invalid-void.md

 # Disallows usage of `void` type outside of generic or return types (`invalid-void`)

-Disallows usage of void type outside of generic or return types.
+Disallows usage of `void` type outside of generic or return types.
-If void is used as return type, it shouldn’t be a part of intersection/union type.
+If `void` is used as return type, it shouldn’t be a part of intersection/union type.

 ## Rationale

-The void type means “nothing” or that a function does not return any value, in contra with implicit undefined type which means that a function returns a value undefined.
+The `void` type means “nothing” or that a function does not return any value, in contra with implicit undefined type which means that a function returns a value `undefined`.
 So “nothing” cannot be mixed with any other types.
 If you need this - use `undefined` type instead.

 ## Rule Details

-This rule aims to ensure `void` is only used in valid places.
+This rule aims to ensure that the `void` type is only used in valid places.

 The following patterns are considered warnings: